-\textbf{The \nnbos Algorithm and its implementation in \dragonfly:} Equipped with such a distance, as explained previously, we use a sum of exponentiated distance terms as the kernel, where the distances were obtained via different parameters of \otmanns and/or via normalised versions of the original distance.
+\textbf{The \nnbos Algorithm and its implementation in \dragonfly:} Equipped with such a distance, we use a sum of exponentiated distance terms as the kernel, as explained previously.
+These distances are obtained via different parameters of \otmanns and/or via normalised versions of the original distance.
 To optimise the acquisition, we use an evolutionary algorithm.
 For this, we define a library of modifiers which modify a given network by changing the number of units in a layer, or make structural changes such as adding skip connections, removing/adding layers, and adding branching (see Table 6 in~\citet{kandasamy2018nasbot}).
 The modifiers allow us to navigate the search space, and the evolutionary strategy allows us to choose good candidates to modify.
 In \dragonfly, we also tune for the learning rate, and moreover, allow for multi-fidelity optimisation, allowing an algorithm to train a model partially and observe its performance.
 We use the number of training batch iterations as a fidelity parameter and use an exponential decay kernel across the fidelity space.